Life Estate vs Trust

 Life Estate vs Revocable Trust

 The difference between a life estate and a revocable trust is that transferring large assets, such as a home, into a life estate or irrevocable trust can help an individual qualify for Medicaid, depending on state law.
 Life estates split ownership between the giver and receiver, while an irrevocable trust allows an individual to give away part of an asset.
+While both tools have distinct benefits, the difference between irrevocable and living trust arrangements often determines how much control you keep over your assets.

 Which Estate Planning Tool Is Right for You?